 Greetings from Greg Peterson in Japan.

-My home is in Shiga Prefecture, very close to Yasugawa (river), about 10 kilometers upstream from Lake Biwa, Japan’s largest freshwater lake, which provides fresh water to millions of people in Japan’s Kansai Region.
+My home is in Shiga Prefecture, very close to Yasugawa (river), about 10 kilometers upstream from Lake Biwa, Japan’s largest freshwater lake, which provides fresh water to millions of people in the Kansai region.
 Rivers nourish a variety of wildlife, farmland, and thriving communities in Shiga Prefecture.

 On March 31, 2014, I retired as a full-time professor in the Department of English Language and Literature at Kyoto Notre Dame University (KNDU), where I have been teaching English, communication, and media since 1977.
-I continue to teach part-time one day a week.
-You can find links to course information and some audio recordings on my site at the university.
 I must fully retire due to age (70) at the end of the 2019 academic year in March, 2020.

 I have been blessed with an interesting and rewarding career.
 I was fortunate to spend my formative years at a tough job in San Francisco, where I had to get along with all kinds of people.
 I learned to listen deeply to people’s stories and to challenge prejudices and stereotypes that inhibit the celebration of our common humanity.
 As an educator since 1975, I remain grateful to the many dedicated colleagues and wonderful students I have met over the years.